 The work with third-party corporate responsibility audits will start fully in 2020, once the due diligence work is completed for all business segments in RiskRate.
-Supply chain, case story

 Huhtamaki strengthens its supply chain due diligence practices

 In 2019, Huhtamaki updated its due diligence processes and tools for supplier monitoring with the aim of increasing visibility across the supply chain.
 Annu Puurula, Global Corporate Responsibility Specialist, describes the new processes.